The (theta, wheel)-free graphs Part I: only-prism and only-pyramid graphs: Introduction

 For each class, our recognition algorithm relies on a decomposition theorem for the class.
 In each case, this theorem fully describes the structure of the most general graph in the class, and could therefore be used to provide algorithms for several combinatorial optimisation problems.
-We note that among the 16 classes described in Table~\ref{t:t}, only universally signable graphs (line~0 from the table) have a decomposition theorem.
-All the other polynomial time algorithms mentioned in Table~\ref{t:t} are based on a direct algorithm to detect the obstruction.
+This is done in Parts III and IV of this series (see \cite{rtv3} and \cite{rtv4}), where polynomial-time algorithms for finding maximum weighted clique and stable set, for optimal coloring and for induced version of $k$-linkage problem (for $k$ fixed) are obtained for the class of (theta,wheel)-free graphs.
+We note that among the 16 classes described in Table~\ref{t:t}, only universally signable graphs (line~0 from the table) have a (previously known) decomposition theorem.
+All the other (previously known) polynomial time algorithms mentioned in Table~\ref{t:t} are based on a direct algorithm to detect the obstruction.

 In Section~\ref{sec:mr}, we give some notation and we describe the results, in particular we state precisely the decomposition theorems proved in the rest of the paper.
 In Section~\ref{sec:pl}, we prove several lemmas needed in many places.
 In Section~\ref{sec:onlyprism}, we prove the decomposition theorem for only-prism graphs.
 In Section~\ref{sec:onlypyramid}, we prove the decomposition theorem for only-pyramid graphs (note that the proof relies mostly on theorems proved previously in~\cite{kmv:evenhole}).
 In Section~\ref{sec:2joins}, we prove that the 2-joins (a decomposition defined in the next section) that actually occur in our classes of graph have a special structure.
-In Section~\ref{sec:algo}, we describe the algorithms and show how the decomposition theorems that we prove can be transformed into structure theorems.
+In Section~\ref{sec:algo}, we describe the recognition algorithms and show how the decomposition theorems that we prove can be transformed into structure theorems.